RSS

 The most important question to ask yourself is:” How long am I going to stay here?”

-If you plan to stay awhile, remodelling for your comfort and long-term enjoyment is far different from modernizing to make your home show better to sell.
-Some remodel projects take much longer to get a good return on your dollar.
+If you plan to stay awhile, remodelling for your comfort and long-term enjoyment is very different from modernizing to make your home look better for sale.
+Some remodelling projects take much longer to deliver a good return on your investment.

-Updating the kitchen and bathrooms or a new roof is always valuable.
-Excellent choices such as flooring or paint are remodelling projects that return almost 100 percent of their cost to the value of your home.
+Updating the kitchen and bathrooms or installing a new roof is always valuable.
+Excellent choices, such as flooring or paint, are remodelling projects that return almost 100 percent of their cost in value to your home.

-The average return within one year after the remodel varies for larger projects.
-Major kitchen remodelling gives an average performance of 71 percent, a family room addition at 77 percent, a master bedroom and ensuite averages 83 percent, and windows 68 percent.
+The average return within one year of the remodel varies by project size.
+Major kitchen remodelling averages 71 percent, a family room addition 77 percent, a master bedroom and ensuite 83 percent, and windows 68 percent.

-It is important to remember that you may be selling your home someday, and you need to make wise decisions if you are updating it.
+It is important to remember that you may sell your home someday, so make wise decisions when updating it.
 You may want to weigh the up-front cost of the project against its usefulness and added value to your home.

-If you are considering selling or buying a home in London, Ontario, there are pros and cons to renovations and the best return for your dollar.
+If you are considering selling or buying a home in London, Ontario, there are pros and cons to consider regarding renovations and the best return on your dollar.
 Another huge consideration is the timing, not only yours but also lining up materials and contractors and allowing for Murphy’s Law.

-Time and again, when I show homes or list them, some or all of these tips would have dramatically sped up the sale, and the seller could have received more money.
+Time and again, when I show or list homes, some or all of these tips would have dramatically accelerated the sale and allowed the seller to receive more money.

 Over the years of working with hundreds of home sellers and buyers, the little things a buyer sees may be the stumbling block in making an offer on your home.
-You have only one chance of making an excellent first impression on home buyers!
+You have only one chance to make an excellent first impression on homebuyers!

 Read